 At the top of the window, there is the menu bar, filled with commands and options, organized in 6 menus:

-Below the menu, the toolbar lets you carry out a range of actions, such as: new network creation, load a network, save, zoom in-out, rotate, switch between relations (or add a new one) and display help messages for the menu options.
+Below the menu, the toolbar lets you carry out a range of actions, such as: new network creation, load a network file, save current network, print as well switching between relations (or add a new one) and display help messages for the menu options.